 “The whimper you hear is democracy stifled.”

-deciding whether to see a rehearing of the case before the state Supreme Court.
+Following the ruling, the Independent Map group said it was deciding whether to see a rehearing of the case before the state Supreme Court.

 But it said the decision, by focusing on a single phrase in the constitution, ran counter to the essence of the citizen ballot amendment initiative process itself.